Dunfermline

-Dunfermline is a former Royal Burgh and home to an Abbey a Palace, three museums, two theatres, two large public parks (Pittencrieff and St. Margaret's), a swimming pool and sports centre, shopping facilities and a regional leisure park which includes a multiplex cinema, a ten-pin bowling alley and a variety of restaurants.
+Dunfermline is a former Royal Burgh and home to an Abbey, a Palace, two museums, two theatres, two large public parks (Pittencrieff and St. Margaret's), a swimming pool and sports centre, shopping facilities and a regional leisure park which includes a multiplex cinema, a ten-pin bowling alley and a variety of restaurants.

-There is a wide range of sport facilities in the area with pursuits such as motor racing, wind surfing, gliding and riding available there are eight, 18 hole golf courses in a 10 mile radius of the hotel.
+There is a wide range of sport facilities in the area with pursuits such as motor racing at Knockhill Race Course, wind surfing, gliding and riding are available there are eight, 18 hole golf courses within a 10 mile radius of the hotel.

-Dunfermline, the "auld grey toun" is famous for being the birthplace of philanthropist, Andrew Carnegie.
+Dunfermline, the "auld grey toun" is famous for being the birthplace of the worlds "richest man" Andrew Carnegie.

 About Dunfermline